7th February, 2021

 In short, though, if you’re carrying on commercial activities or plan on starting an enterprise, making supplies connected with Australia’s indirect tax zone or are a Corporations Act company, you can apply for an ABN.

-The most common form of application relating to ABNs is carrying out activities with the goal of making a profit, or conducting ‘business’.
+The most common form of application relating to ABNs is for carrying out activities with the goal of making a profit, or conducting ‘business’.

-The ABN is used to confirm your business identity to others when ordering and invoicing, avoid pay as you go (PAYG) tax on payments you received, claim back good and service tax (GST) credits, claim energy grant credits and obtain an Australian domain name.
+The ABN is used to confirm your business identity to others when ordering and invoicing, avoid pay as you go (PAYG) tax on payments you received, claim back goods and service tax (GST) credits, claim energy grant credits and obtain an Australian domain name.